The dedicated legal team of Caputo & Mariotti

 Typically, establishing fault in an accident involving an error on a truck driver’s part, such as running a light, isn’t too difficult in a lot of cases.
 But challenging factors can be a part of even those easier cases.
 Usually it’s necessary to figure out why the driver wasn’t safely or properly operating the truck.
 Even things such as the the trucking company’s hiring process and background can come into question.
 That’s because this directly relates to the training and vetting of drivers.
 Oftentimes, most accidents are preventable, just by hiring and training well-qualified individuals.

-For additional information on how to prevent trucking accidents or for information on truck litigation, contact Caputo and Mariotti today.
+For additional information on how to prevent trucking accidents or for information on truck litigation or Truck Accident Lawsuits, contact Caputo and Mariotti today.